JetBrains-Research/lca-baselines/library_based_code_generation/README.md

-# 🏟️ Long Code Arena Baselines
+# BenchName Baselines
 ## Library-based code generation

-This directory contains the code for running baselines for Library-based code generation task in Long Code Arena benchmark.
+This directory contains the code for running baselines for Library-based code generation task in BenchName benchmark.

 We provide the implementation of baselines running inference via [OpenAI](https://platform.openai.com/docs/overview) and [Together.AI](https://www.together.ai/).
 We evaluate multiple models in two settings: